Covid 19 coronavirus: Auckland to stay in lockdown at alert level 3 until Sunday night - Jacinda Ardern

 One had symptoms and went to the North Short ED on Friday night, and the third case is the Rydges maintenance worker.

-He said avoiding level 3 or 4 in response to future outbreaks should be manageable.
+Bloomfield said earlier today that avoiding level 3 or 4 in response to future outbreaks should be manageable.

 "Now that we know our testing can ramp up quickly, we know our contact-tracing is effective, we've got much wider use of the NZ Covid Tracer app, there's a range of other measures being put in place.